jneums/ext-wallet/README.md

 A complete EXT NFT wallet with integrated marketplace functionality, built as a Motoko MCP server for the [Prometheus Protocol](https://prometheusprotocol.org) ecosystem.

-**Why EXT Wallet?** Traditional wallets struggle with EXT NFTs and subaccount transfers.
-This dedicated wallet solves these problems while adding marketplace integration, letting you buy, sell, and manage your NFTs through simple AI commands.
+**Why EXT Wallet?** Designed for AI agents to autonomously manage NFTs on your behalf.
+While traditional wallets require manual UI interactions, this wallet exposes all marketplace operations through simple tool calls, enabling agents to buy, sell, and transfer NFTs based on your goals.

 ## Features